0x0J/arma3-unix-launcher/README.md

 # ArmA 3 Unix Launcher

 ArmA 3 Launcher for Linux and Mac.
-Since Bohemia didn't port their launcher to Linux and Mac and existing launcher didn't satisfy my needs I decided to create my own.
+Since Bohemia didn't port their launcher to Linux and Mac and the existing launcher didn't satisfy my needs I decided to create my own.

 Launcher detects and symlinks all mods from Workshop and ArmA's main directory.
-It also allows to add your own mods from outside ArmA directory.
+It also allows you to add your own mods from outside of the ArmA directory.

 ### Features